 Ensure that you truly get your money’s worth from your new piece of cookware by learning how to properly care for it.

-is a beautiful thing, and although it is a sight to behold, it’s a piece of cookware, not a statue.
+A new Dutch Oven is a beautiful thing, and although it is a sight to behold, it’s a piece of cookware, not a statue.
 Therefore it deserves to be used.
 These multipurpose tools can last a lifetime but it’s important to know how to properly care for them.

-, and their enamel coating may be forgiving to a point, here are some dos and don’ts for how to make sure you are getting the most out of your new Dutch Oven so you can cook with confidence.
+While you do not need to season them as you would a cast iron or Carbon Steel Pan, and their enamel coating may be forgiving to a point, here are some dos and don’ts for how to make sure you are getting the most out of your new Dutch Oven so you can cook with confidence.

 Despite the fact that the enamel coating provides a naturally non-stick surface, make no mistake, fat is your friend.
 Oils and butters not only add crucial (and delicious) flavor to your dish, they also help evenly distribute heat around the bottom of the pan.